shyamgupta196/academic_mobility_propensity_score/readme.md

 ![](output_mainDiff.PNG)

 ## Hardware Requirements
-The method runs on a cheap virtual machine provided by cloud computing company (2 x86 CPU core, 4 GB RAM, 40GB HDD).
+The method runs on a regular virtual machine provided by cloud computing company (2 x86 CPU core, 4 GB RAM, 40GB HDD).

 ## Environment Setup
 To run this method locally, ensure you have R (version  3.6.0 or higher) installed on your system.